mpostol/OPC-UA-OOI/Networking/Simulator.Boiler/README.md

 The `BoilerType` can be instantiated every time a new boiler process is to be represented.
 As a result of instantiation of this type, all mandatory node chains referenced consecutively by the `HierarchicalReferences` in the forward direction (i.e. all components defined in Figure 2 and all their subcomponents) are instantiated as well.

 Analyzing the whole process model is impractical here.
 To illustrate the design practice using this model, we will focus only on one selected brand of type definition inheritance hierarchy (see Figure 4).
-The whole model is available as a sample solution attached to the Address Space Model Designer [\[1\]][CAS.OPCUAIMD] [\[ 2\]][CAS.ASMD] and can be used for further examination.
+The whole model is added to the project and is located in the folder 'UAInformationModel'.
+The folder also contains the solution file that can be opened using the Address Space Model Designer [\[ 2\]][CAS.ASMD].

 ![Figure 3  New FlowTo reference type definition](../../CommonResources/Media/Boiler/image005.png)